jacob-alford/jBot/README.md

 # jBot
 A generic DiscordBot structure with simple command creation.
 Automatically creates help, [cmd]-help, and checks both permissions and argument validity.
+Allows nested command structures in a feature called "interactive" commands.
+Allows the user to access a set of commands that's isolated from primary commands.
+An interactive command could look something like a game of tic tac toe.
 Uses Node to compile javascript.
 Requires discord.js.

 ## Samples Branch